OpenRiak/riak_kv/docs/ReplicationGuide.md

 # Riak KV - Replication and Reconciliation

-There are a number of replication versions in Riak:
+In the evolution of Riak, there have been two generations of solutions developed to support replication and reconciliation between clusters:

-- Three different versions of the, now legacy, `riak_repl` replication which was the recommended replication approach prior to Riak 3.0.10;
+- The now legacy, [`riak_repl` replication](#legacy-replication---riak_repl) which was the recommended replication approach prior to Riak 3.0.10.
+  - The `riak_repl` application has evolved through multiple versions of a real-time replication, that supported a push-based model to reliably deliver changes from a source cluster to a sink cluster;
+  - The replication approach is backed-up by a reconciliation approach focused on time-consuming key-by-key comparisons, running in the background between clusters on a vnode-by-vnode basis.
-- The "NextGen" replication solution which is the recommended approach in Riak 3.4.
+- The NextGen replication solution which is the recommended approach in Riak 3.4.
+  - The real-time replication approach is by comparison a pull-based model, to allow a sink cluster to fetch results from the source;
+  - The replication approach is backed-up with reconciliation through rapid low-cost comparisons between the state of clusters using anti-entropy information, where the comparisons run reliably between clusters with different configurations (e.g. ring-size, node count or n_val).

-This guide covers the "NextGen" replication solution, and further information on alternatives are linked from the [legacy replication section](#legacy-replication---riak_repl).
+This guide covers the NextGen replication solution, and further information on alternatives are linked from the [legacy replication section](#legacy-replication---riak_repl).

 Replication is considered to have three stages: